hairizuanbinnoorazman/techmeetup/README.md

 # Planned Features

 - GDG Cloud Singapore meetup management
+  - Create the biweekly meetup slides
+    - Read and maintain state of what has already been created
+    - Alter the slides accordingly based on new information
   - Handle calendar invites
     - Read calendar invites for event
     - Write calendar invites for events